cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerCompletelyFair.rst

 canAddCloudletToExecutionList
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override public boolean canAddCloudletToExecutionList(CloudletExecutionInfo cloudlet)
+.. java:method:: @Override public boolean canAddCloudletToExecutionList(CloudletExecution cloudlet)
    :outertype: CloudletSchedulerCompletelyFair

    Checks if a Cloudlet can be submitted to the execution list.
 This scheduler, different from its time-shared parent, only adds submitted Cloudlets to the execution list if there is enough free PEs.
 Otherwise, such Cloudlets are added to the waiting list, really enabling time-sharing between running Cloudlets.
 By this way, some Cloudlets have to be preempted to allow other ones to be executed.